-After a moving thought for the venerable artillerymen who served these rare witnesses of our coastal military heritage, let us take the road again towards Plougonvelin for a last stop near the shore.
+After an emotional thought for the venerable artillerymen who served these rare witnesses of our coastal military heritage, let's take the road again towards Plougonvelin for another stage.

-Returning to the road to Plougonvelin, you will not fail to admire, just opposite, two anti-aircraft marine guns dating from the 1930s.
+On the left side of the road to Plougonvelin, you will not fail to admire two marine anti-aircraft guns dating from the 1930s.